 - 6.1 The FR Americas Championship driver's title will be awarded to the driver who has scored the highest number of points, taking into consideration all the results obtained during the Events which have taken place.
-No Championship points will be awarded until all fees and penalties owed to SCCA Pro Racing are paid in full.
-Unpaid fees, penalties and any other debts to SCCA Pro Racing will result in the suspension of competition privileges. - 6.2 The FR Americas Championship team title will be awarded to the team which has scored the highest number of points during the season.
-These points shall be the results from the top two highest placing cars for each team at each round of the Championship. - 6.3 Points for both titles will be awarded at each race according to the following scale:
+No Championship points or funds will be awarded until all fees and penalties owed to SCCA Pro Racing and PMH are paid in full.
+Unpaid fees, penalties and any other debts to SCCA Pro Racing and PMH will result in the suspension of competition privileges. - 6.2 The FR Americas Championship team title will be awarded to the team which has scored the highest number of points during the season.
+These points shall be the results from the top two highest placing cars for each team at each round of the Championship or as outlined in Article 6.4.